aleiadevore/holbertonschool-unity/0x0B-unity-vr_room/README.md

 # 0x0B-unity-vr_room
 This directory contains files for a VR escape room.

-## Progress log 12/6
+## Progress log
+### 12/7
+- Locomotion works, but raycast flashes as though it can't tell if an area is valid or not
+### 12/6
-- Locomotion is making user stand halfway into the ground
+- [X] Locomotion is making user stand halfway into the ground
-- GameObject at the end of raycast can interact with objects, but the actual hands can't
+- [ ] GameObject at the end of raycast can interact with objects, but the actual hands can't
-- Raycast arc looks gross.
+- [X] Raycast arc looks gross.
 Mess with it
-- The transition between valid color and invalid color is jarring.
+- [X] The transition between valid color and invalid color is jarring.
 Make similar enough for smooth distinction while still being clearly distinct.
 - Right now, the left hand is for locomotion while the right hand is for attempting to interact as a hand.
 To fix this:
   - [ ] First, just get it to work like this.
     - [ ] Determine why models aren't animated correctly